 Does he speak the same language?
 He tries to vocalize…

-Has he been broken? “…Shhh…”… they giggle and embrace him.
+“…Shhh…”… they giggle and embrace him.

-Who was that? “…Shhh…”, they giggle again, beautiful and full of music.
+“…Shhh…”, they giggle again, beautiful and full of music.

-They laugh because they know his soul is going to be within his body soon, the prior question an indication that his two-eyed humanity is taking hold again.
+They laugh because they know his soul is going to be back within his body soon, the prior question an indication that his two-eyed humanity is taking hold again.

 They stay with him for an eternity.
 Capable of nothing but love, they accompany every thought back into his mind as he slowly comes to grips with who he is… where he is… what he is.
 A soul has returned and whatever existed in its place has been released into pure love.

 His soul now returns to the world of the technical, where countless internet packets stream across borders and into homes, carrying lost spirits.
 The shamans call it medicine, an honest and accurate description.
 To the medicine, the man now makes a promise.